mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 commons are pedestrian but the 440-ton commons for the Imperial family and their guests is highly configurable.
-Before each voyage, a team that reports to the Emperor’s private secretary uses specialized software to program the commons configuration.
+Before each voyage, a team that reports to the Emperor's private secretary uses specialized software to program the commons configuration.
 The space is apportioned based on who the guests are, what the purpose of the voyage is and, of course,